crtcards1/demo_class/Lab Guide.md

 **Goal:** Identify and alert on malicious activity in a Dark Kittens attack using a PCAP and Snort

 ## Situation:
-Globalantics experienced a spike in help desk tickets yesterday.
+Globomantics experienced a spike in help desk tickets yesterday.
 Several employees reported that their browsers redirected them to a fake software update page, after which their systems began acting strangely.

 The SOC lead believes the **Dark Kittens** may be behind this.
 A network sensor captured traffic during one of these incidents.
 You’ve been tasked to: